Give Me The Night Chords | George Benson Guitar Lesson

 Bridge

-The bridge begins on what should be the I chord (Ab), but instead, there’s a modal interchange to Aeolian, turning Ab into Abm, making it chord VI in this new context.
+Here’s where it gets interesting.
+The bridge begins on what would normally be the I chord (Ab), but we get a modal shift to Aeolian, turning Ab into Abm—now functioning as chord VI.

-Put simply, you can think of it as a shift from Fm to Abm.
-The progression follows VI – V – II – I:
+In simple terms, we’ve modulated from Fm to Abm.
+The chords move through VI – V – II – I:

 ||: Abm7 (VI) Gb (V) | Ebm7 (II) Db (I) :||